jiacheh4/Sirius-3/README.md

 NOTE: If you encounter this error "ImportError: No module named MalmoPython" try put the file below in your project directory.

       MalmoPython.iso

+Download this project and save it in this path Malmo/Sirius-3

 ### Running the Program ###

+Once Malmo is installed on your machine, go the Malmo/Minecraft/launchClient.sh or Malmo/Minecraft/launchClient.bat to lunch the actual Minecraft game

       cd Minecraft

       launchClient (On Windows)

       ./launchClient.sh (On Linux or MacOSX)

+Once the game finish loading, open up another terminal and type

+      cd Malmo/Sirius-3

+      python3 main.py